hbz/laser3/documentation/details.md

 ### Configuration

 Accessing configuration through dot notation *(config.a.b.c)* has been **deprecated**.
-The configuration should be accessed via *de.laser.utils.ConfigMapper* so that settings can be maintained and validated at any time.
+The configuration should be accessed via *de.laser.config.ConfigMapper* so that settings can be maintained and validated at any time.
+Fallbacks and default values should be stored in *de.laser.config.ConfigDefaults*

 ### Database Migrations